dkpro-migration/howto/README.md

 To use these script, you need:

 * the scripts, which you can get by cloning the Google code repository: git clone https://code.google.com/p/support-tools/
+  * if you have cloned it before, make sure you **update** as there might be bug fixes!
+* modify the "github_issue_converter.py" script to disable certificate checks:
+  * in `__init__`:
-* modify the "github_issue_converter.py" script to disable certificate checks: in `__init__`: replace `self._http = http_instance if http_instance else httplib2.Http()` by `self._http = http_instance if http_instance else httplib2.Http(disable_ssl_certificate_validation=True)`
+  * replace `self._http = http_instance if http_instance else httplib2.Http()`
+  * by `self._http = http_instance if http_instance else httplib2.Http(disable_ssl_certificate_validation=True)`
 * the scripts use Python 2 (i.e. do not work with Python 3)
-* check out "Project Hosting" data from Google Takeout (see also: https://code.google.com/p/support-tools/wiki/IssueExporterTool - "Use Google Takeout to Get Issue Data")
+* check out "Project Hosting" data from Google Takeout (see also: ["Use Google Takeout to Get Issue Data"](https://code.google.com/p/support-tools/wiki/IssueExporterTool))
-* to perform the export of Google Code project issues to GitHub: create a personal access token on GitHub (see also https://github.com/settings/tokens)
+* to perform the export of Google Code project issues to GitHub: [create a personal access token on GitHub](https://github.com/settings/tokens)
-* run the script, see https://code.google.com/p/support-tools/wiki/IssueExporterTool - "Exporting to GitHub"
+* run the script, see ["Exporting to GitHub"](https://code.google.com/p/support-tools/wiki/IssueExporterTool)
   * For dkpro/similarity the command was is as follows: `python github_issue_converter.py --github_oauth_token="<removed auth token>" --github_owner_username=dkpro --github_repo_name=similarity --issue_file_path=GoogleCodeProjectHosting.json --project_name=dkpro-similarity-asl`
 * if for some reason GitHub is going down during the migration of the issues or the process is killed (seems to happen regularly), the script detects already migrated issues, establishes a consistent state and continues with the migration.
 At least this is how it should work.
 There seems to be a bug in the script, because eventually, you might encounter the message "RuntimeError: Unable to find Google Code issue #XX 'IssueTiele'.
     Were issues added to GitHub since last export attempt?"
 Which means that the issue import is out of sync and can not be continued.
-This has been reported elswhere (https://code.google.com/p/support-tools/issues/detail?id=90).
+This has been [reported](https://code.google.com/p/support-tools/issues/detail?id=90).

 **Do not mark the projects "as moved" on Google Code!** - The moved issues contain links back to the original issues on Google Code which might still have the attachments!
 (As far as I can tell) If you mark the project "as moved", you can no longer access the issues.